ahakola/AzeritePowerWeights/README.md

 If you run into errors or bugs or have request for new feature, **please check if someone has already made a ticket** for it.
 Going through same information posted across all the different pages and inboxes takes time away from actually fixing the problems.

 You can find all the tickets at the [Curseforge's Issue tracker](https://www.curseforge.com/wow/addons/azeritepowerweights/issues) and post your new findings to the existing tickets if the new information is still relevant.
-If you can't find existing ticket for the bug/feature request, then you can create a new one.
+If you can't find existing ticket for the bug/feature request, then you can create a new one and fill the template if applicable.

+### Tickets with such a topic as "It doesn't work" or "Shows only zeroes" with no other information are impossible to fix and will be ignored.

 If you don't get any errors but the addon is clearly not working, make sure you have Lua-errors turned on (**/console scriptErrors 1**).

 ---

 ### Translations

+If you want to help translate this addon by contributing new translation or fixing the existing lines, you can do it at the [Curseforge's Localization tool](https://www.curseforge.com/wow/addons/azeritepowerweights/localization).
+Curseforge doesn't alert me anymore if there are new translation contributions, so if you contribute to the translations and don't see new version pushed out in a day or two, PM me to inform about the new available translations.

 - deDE (German): **Aurielli, Bullseiify, imna1975, med0rian, StellariMi, tiggye, zhavvorsa, Zonk87**
 - esES (Spanish): **sinnkin**
 - esMX (Latin American Spanish):